News

 CAI Kitchen: Authentic Chinese cuisine

 Are you desperate to travel to China but just haven’t had the chance yet?
 Well, if you want to try authentic Szechuan cuisine, make sure to visit CAI Kitchen.
 All dishes are prepared in the classic Szechuan style, so things can get pretty spicy.
-Trust me when I say that three or more chili symbols next to a menu item means that it’s really packing some heat.
+Trust me when I say that three or more chilli symbols next to a menu item means that it’s really packing some heat.
 If you’re feeling particularly brave, some dishes even have five!

 From noodles in Yuxiang sauce to silken tofu and potato dumplings, make sure to try more than just one dish.
-My absolute favorite is the vegan Tantan Noodles with marinated soy mince and crunchy vegetables, followed by the Udon Noodles in Sweet and Spicy TianShui Style Sauce.
-I haven’t had the courage yet to try the Very Spicy Peanuts Udon Noodles with the five chili icons, but I’m determined to do so one day.
+My absolute favourite is the vegan Tantan Noodles with marinated soy mince and crunchy vegetables, followed by the Udon Noodles in Sweet and Spicy TianShui Style Sauce.
+I haven’t had the courage yet to try the Very Spicy Peanuts Udon Noodles with the five chilli icons, but I’m determined to do so one day.
 The restaurant is quite small, so you might have to wait a short while to be served, but the wait is totally worth it!

 Sakura: Sustainable bakery & plant-based pâtisserie